broccoli0616/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to create a new group with a specified GroupId.
-2. Address Book validates the GroupId.
+2. SoCTAssist validates the GroupId.
-3. System creates the group.
+3. SoCTAssist creates the group.
-4. System shows confirmation message.
+4. SoCTAssist shows confirmation message.

    Use case ends.

 **Extensions**

 * 2a.
 The GroupId is missing.
     * 2a1.
-System shows error message, saying GroupId is missing.
+SoCTAssist shows error message, saying GroupId is missing.

     Use case ends.

 * 2b.
 The GroupId is invalid.
     * 2c1.
-System shows error message and indicates the valid format for GroupId.
+SoCTAssist shows error message and indicates the valid format for GroupId.

       Use case ends.

 * 2c.
 The GroupId is a duplicate.
     * 2b1.
-System shows error message, saying GroupId already exists
+SoCTAssist shows error message, saying GroupId already exists

       Use case ends.